 Retail sales training must give the employee–the salesperson–a selling system so they can approach and engage a customer with an open heart.

-This training instructs the saleperson to forego jumping to conclusions, to beware of having dollar signs in their eyes and to not become a robot.
+This training instructs the salesperson to forego jumping to conclusions, to beware of having dollar signs in their eyes, and to not become a robot.

 In short, while great retail sales training is about following a system, it is mainly about being genuine.
-Then you need to monitor how your retail sales training is carried out on your bricks and mortar salesfloor by checking key performance indicators (KPIs), coaching and continuous training.
+Then, you need to monitor how your retail sales training is carried out on your bricks and mortar sales floor, checking key performance indicators (KPIs), coaching, and continuous training.